lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 check that unzip step worked ``` ls /opt/cantaloupe``` or something...

-you may need this command to reload cantaloupe:
+you may need to reload cantaloupe:

 - ```sudo systemctl daemon-reload```